-We have been living in Bonn, Germany for almost two weeks, however, this past weekend was our first real chance to explore the city and our last for a few weeks to come; Last weekend we were in Paris, next weekend we’ll be in Amsterdam and the following weekend we will be in Brussels.
+We have been living in Bonn, Germany for almost two weeks now, however, this past weekend was our first real chance to explore the city and our last one for a few weeks to come; last weekend we were in Paris, France, next weekend we’ll be in Amsterdam, Netherlands, and the following weekend we are traveling to Brussels, Belgium.
 In fact, I didn’t realise, but Friday night was the first time Anna had ventured into town since the day we arrived.

-Spring is a great time to be in the western area of Germany, there are festivals, carnivals and flea markets on almost every weekend.
+Spring is a great time to be in the western area of Germany, there are festivals, carnivals, and flea markets on almost every weekend.
 We only found out on Friday night that Bonn has cherry-blossoms this time of year, much in the same way Japan does, and has a festival based around them next weekend.
-This past weekend was also the last weekend of the Spring holidays, so a lot of families were getting out to try and enjoy the weather, a lot of people jogging or cycling, just people wanting to get outdoors and bask in it.
-Also, very little is open on a Sunday, so people are somewhat encouraged to get out.
-All that is really open on a Sunday here are restaurants or bars, so there are really only three options: Eat, drink or be merry.
+This past weekend was also the last weekend of the spring holidays, so a lot of families were getting out to try and enjoy the weather, many people jogging or cycling, just wanting to get outdoors and bask in it.
+Also, very little is open on a Sunday so everyone is somewhat encouraged to get out.
+All that really does open of a Sunday here are restaurants and bars so there are really only three options: Eat, drink, or be merry.
 Or all three.

 Winter in this part of the world can get extremely cold, so I guess people here have a differing opinion of what “nice weather” is.
-There has been one or two days of what could be considered “t-shirt weather”.
-Maybe it’s because I come from Australia, where the temperature can reach half-boiling point, or perhaps it’s because I have spent the last seven years in Singapore, where you are hot and sweaty, 24/7, but one thing I know is this: It can be sunny and still be cold.
+There has been one or two days of what could be considered “t-shirt weather.”
+Maybe it’s because I come from Australia, where the temperature can reach half-boiling point, or perhaps it’s because I have spent the last seven years in Singapore, a country where you are hot and sweaty, 24/7, but one thing I know is this — It can be sunny and still be cold.
 Case in point: Sunday.
-Sunday was sunny, the temperature was expected to reach 16°C, a nice day, but still relatively cool.
-I just must have a completely different perspective of heat, because I don’t think it even got that warm.
-I was wearing thermals, a t-shirt, jumper and a jacket.
+Sunday was sunny, the temperature was expected to reach 16°C (60.8°F), a nice day, but still relatively cool.
+I just must have a completely skewed perspective of heat, because I don’t think it even got that warm.
+I was wearing thermals, a t-shirt, jumper, and a jacket.
 Admittedly, I did end up removing my jumper and jacket at one point, but I’m still glad I wore the thermals.
 Anyhow, it was just refreshing to see so many people getting out, having picnics and enjoying themselves.

-When I was in Pondicherry, India, I saw people playing a game that looked like a bizarre combination of shot-put and lawn bowls, where a large metal ball is thrown towards a “jack” (pictured, right).
+When we were in Pondicherry, India I saw people playing a game that looked like a bizarre combination of shot-put and lawn bowls, where a large metal ball is thrown towards a “jack”.
 The game was played on a dirt or gravel surface and I thought it must have been unique to that area.
-On Sunday I witnessed people playing it in the park, here in Bonn.
-Pondicherry was occupied by the French, Bonn is relatively close to France, so I guess it’s a game from this region that I hadn’t seen before.
-Like lawn bowls, it seems to be largely played by the middle-aged and retirees, but some young people, like the woman in the photo, were getting into it.
+On Sunday I witnessed people playing it in a park here in Bonn (pictured, right).
+Pondicherry was occupied by the French and Bonn is relatively close to France so I guess it’s a game from this region that I hadn’t seen before.
+Like lawn bowls, it seems to be largely played by the middle-aged and retirees, but some young people, like the woman in the photo, were getting into it as well.

 We have three months in Bonn and we are doing a lot of traveling in the first two, but we also know it’s not necessary to do everything here in the first week.
 So, what else did we get up to?